 Welcome to ielanguages.com!
 My name is Jennifer Wagner and I created this website to help others learn languages.
-I received my Bachelor's Degree from the University of Michigan-Flint in 2004, where I double majored in French & Linguistics and minored in International Studies.
+I received my Bachelor's Degree from the University of Michigan-Flint, where I double majored in French & Linguistics and minored in International Studies.
 I was also a tutor of Linguistics, French, and German as well as in the Writing Center.
-I studied Québécois French at Université Laval in Québec City for the summer of 2003.
-I completed my Master's degree in Linguistics with a Certificate in Teaching English as a Second Language at Oakland University in Rochester, Michigan, in 2007.
-I was the Graduate Assistant for the Linguistics Department in 2005-2006 as well as an ESL instructor in the Intensive English Program.
-After moving to France in late 2006, I worked as an English Language Assistant in Annecy and Cluses until 2008.
+I studied Québécois French at Université Laval in Québec City and then completed my Master's degree in Linguistics with a Certificate in Teaching English as a Second Language at Oakland University.
+I was the Graduate Assistant for the Linguistics Department as well as an ESL instructor in the Intensive English Program.
+After moving to France in 2006, I worked as an English Language Assistant in Annecy and Cluses.
 I was an English lecturer at the Université de Savoie in Chambéry from 2008 to 2010.
 I am the author of the new edition of the Say It in French phrasebook and Great French Short Stories of the Twentieth Century: A Dual-Language Book from Dover Publications as well as my self-published Language Tutorials.

 This website began as a collection of notes from my high school French class in 1997.
 I will be forever grateful to Madame Refice, my first French teacher, for giving me an understanding and appreciation of the French language that led me to create this website.
 I've been continually adding more languages and linguistic-related material over the years.
 The academic and teaching ESL pages were written by me during my undergraduate and graduate coursework.
 Seven of the language tutorials were written by me, and I wrote them while learning the language.
 (I don't consider myself completely fluent in any language except French.)
 The tutorials focus on the basic grammar and vocabulary points of each language, but I am trying to incorporate more authentic language, slang, and informal ways of speaking.
 The rest of the tutorials were written by generous volunteers who also want to help others learn languages as much as I do.